 The ambition for the school was to create a forward-thinking school for the future that could offer up new opportunities to change the way that learning and teaching can be delivered using new spaces.
 Large breakout spaces and flexible walls allow classrooms to be open and for breakout spaces to be used as an extension to the classroom.

-Each year group has a room with more rectangular flip top, mobile tables that can be set up traditionally or can be cleared entirely very easily to provide a clear floor space for activities such as performance and, drama and exercise.
+Each year group has a room that can be set up traditionally or can be cleared to make space.

 In their other classroom are a variety of zones using furnishing like high back sofas, beanbags, high benches and individual tables to create a choice of seating options that can accommodate a range of learning styles, additional support needs and activities.

 Working in a flexible shared year group space allows and encourage learners and staff to work together collaboratively, providing the opportunity to work collaboratively and independently.

 “the design was spot on as the two spaces provide the right mix of styles required and the variety of furniture provides an opportunity to always find a space that they feel comfortable to work in.”

 “Even as adults, we can sit in a meeting for several hours at the same chair and start to feel uncomfortable therefore we shouldn’t expect our pupils to sit in one uncomfortable plastic seat at a standard desk for an entire day and still feel engaged in the learning” – Primary 7 teacher, St John’s RC Primary School

 Gender neutral toilets

 I was keen to hear how the learners felt about going from girls and boys toilets to more open gender neutral toilets.